-The implementation of ultra-low phase noise synthesizers in Radar systems has been discussed in detail for the Further, beam forming, SAR imaging and material recognition have been mentioned at a high level.
+The implementation of ultra-low phase-noise synthesizers Doppler phenomenon, 1/f noise and pulse compression.
+Further, beamforming, SAR imaging and material recognition have been mentioned at a high level.
 Following primary and secondary conclusions can be derived:

-- 1. Primary Conclusion for the implementation of ultralow phase noise synthesizers in Radar systems: - a.
+- 1. Primary advantages for the implementation of ultra-low phase-noise synthesizers in Radar systems are: - a.
 Much better accuracy in the Doppler and micro-Doppler domains - b.
 Signal processing improvements that have an impact on the accuracy and the range of the Radar sensor - c.
-Improved SAR imaging and more accurate usage of $\,^{30}$ beamforming mechanisms - 2.
-Secondary Conclusion for the implementation of ultralow phase noise synthesizers in Radar systems: - accurate Radar sensor data at their disposal and new information vectors that were previously non-exist- - b.
+Improved SAR imaging and more accurate usage of beamforming mechanisms - 2.
+Secondary advantages for the implementation of ultralow phase-noise synthesizers in Radar systems are: - a.
+The sensory fusion mechanisms will have more accurate Radar sensor data at their disposal and new information vectors that were previously non-exist- - b.
 Since Radar is not a "visual sensor" per se, true sensory fusion is made possible. - c.
-A single radar sensor can create multiple information vectors about a single object→satisfies the most important objective of identifying living objects.
+A single radar sensor can create multiple information vectors about a single object.
+This satisfies the most important objective of identifying living objects such as a human or an animal.